Console-try/demo-repo/README.md

 ## git commit
-    this will make all staged file as commit. git commit -m "Title of commit" -m "Description of Commit"
+    this will make all staged file as commit. git commit -m "Title of commit" -m "Description of Commit" git commit -a -m "Title of commit" -m "Description of commit" --> This will commit all modified files direct without go to staged.
 ## git log
     this will list all previous history of the project of commits press 'q' for quit from this mode